markets remain nervous on the eve of two-year rate projections in the United States

 Of course, there is this nervousness, this volatility particularly on short rates.
 On the markets, the gap (spread) between the Fed Fund rate (overnight interbank rate) and that of Libor (three-month interbank rate) even leaves room for an increase of 25 basis points by the end of the year.
 “It’s a possibility that is not “valued” by the market.
 Libor at the end of December is still at 5.5%, which places the Fed Fund around 5.3 or 5.4%, the current level.
 The market clearly plays a status quo »deciphers a Rates manager.

 But the wait is elsewhere.
 All the market’s attention will be focused on the rate projections (“dot plot”) that the central bank carries out every three months.
-“The debate today is no longer really about the status quo or not, but rather about the tone of the Fed’s speech and the famous estimates of governors on the level of fed funds over the next two years, while the market still plays a decline of 100 basis points by December 2024 »says Pierre Diot, rates manager at Vega Investments Managers.
+“The debate today is no longer really regarding the status quo or not, but rather regarding the tone of the Fed’s speech and the famous estimates of governors on the level of fed funds over the next two years, while the market still plays a decline of 100 basis points by December 2024 »says Pierre Diot, rates manager at Vega Investments Managers.

 Room for maneuver